prisma-labs/graphql-framework-experiment/README.md

 ### Getting Started

-1. Setup postgres on your machine and get the connection URL
+1. Setup postgres on your machine and get the connection URL (e.g. `postgresql://postgres:pumpkins@localhost:5432/myapp`).
+If in doubt check out our [guide on localhost db setup](#setup-a-localhost-postgres-database).

-   - With Docker

-     ```
-     docker run --detach --publish 5432:5432 --name 'myapp-db' --env POSTGRES_PASSWORD=pumpkins postgres
-     ```

-     Connection URL will be TODO

-   - With Brew

-     ```
-     brew install postgres
-     ```

-     Connection URL will be `postgresql://postgres:pumpkins@localhost:5432/myapp`

 2. Kick off a new project.
 When asked whether to use Prisma or not, choose yes.